Frequently Asked Questions

 - What happens if I contest a charge?

-You will be set for trail.
+You will be set for trial.
 You have the right to have a jury trial by six persons of this community.
 You may waive this option and have the case heard by the municipal judge.
 The judge or jury will determine guilt or innocence based on merits of each individual case.
 If you do not wish to have a trial, you will need to enter a plea of “no contest” or “guilty”.

 - What forms of payment do you accept?